Virginia Assault Criminal Defense Attorney

 Actions such as slapping, punching, kicking and spitting all could yield assault and battery charges.
 Punishment for the assault and battery varies greatly by circumstances surrounding the incident as well as the target of the alleged actions.
 Our lawyers can work to get these charges reduced to minimize their impact on a person’s life.
 Doing so can help a person get their life back on track and prevent one mistake from costing them years of their life.

 If you are facing assault or battery charges, time is essential.
 You need to secure the top law firm to stand up for you in court.
 Contact The Law Offices of Patrick N. Anderson and Associates.
-With over 28 years of successfully defending clients from all types of criminal and traffic charges, we are confident we are the team to fight for you.
+With 34 years of successfully defending clients we are confident we are the team to fight for you.
 Our experience handling assault cases can help you get the best outcome possible depending on the circumstances surrounding your arrest.
 We treat every client as part of our family and provide you with the representation you deserve, working tirelessly to get you acquitted of these charges if possible.